pingcap/docs/dm/dm-webui-guide.md

 ### Members

 The **Members** page displays all the master and worker nodes in the DM cluster, and the binding relationship between worker nodes and the source.
-You can perform simple online or offline operations on master and worker nodes on this page.